 Within commercial boundaries Thomas Ferguson tries to be a flexible weaver that aims to give our customers the fabrics they want, with input to their own designs.
 One tablecloth with a bespoke Jacquard design, or custom size is not uncommon for us to weave.

 Thomas Ferguson can supply fabrics for a range of end uses.
-The majority of our fabrics are linen or linen blends.We are able to keep minimum orders sizes, for stock items, to 5 metre, and our minimum custom dye run of 60 metres.
+The majority of our fabrics are linen or linen blends.We are able to keep minimum orders sizes, for stock items, to 5 metre, and our minimum custom dye run of 60 metres (250m for wide widths).
 We can also supply larger orders up to thousands of metres.

 Some examples of Thomas Ferguson fabrics are shown below: